 The posterior circulation comes off of the back portion of the Circle of Willis

 and that supplies about 20% of the brain.

 So that supplies a smaller portion of the brain and we'll go through

-and we’ll talk about what different areas they supply.
+and we'll talk about what different areas these supply.

-So the anterior circulation supplies the optic nerve in the retina.
+So the anterior circulation supplies the optic nerve and the retina.

 The fronto and parietal lobes and the anterior temporal lobe.